demo1990/alertmanager-webhook-servicenow/README.md

 ### Incident management workflow
 The supported incident workflow is the following:
-- Create a new incident if a firing alert group is currently not associated to an existing incident, or if an associated incident exists but is in a state where update is not allowed (this is configurable in the webhook, but will usually be `closed` or `resolved` state)
+- Create a new incident if a firing alert group is currently not associated to an existing incident, or if an associated incident exists but is in a state where update is not allowed (this is configurable in the webhook, but would usually be `resolved`, `closed` and `cancelled` states)
 - Update an existing incident if it is in a state where update is allowed (same configuration as above in the webhook).
 Incident fields to be updated is also configurable.

-Note that when an incident is updated, configured data fields are updated (description, comments, etc...), but incident state is not changed.
+Note that when an incident is updated, configured data fields are updated (e.g.: comments), but incident state is not changed.
 In the future, an optional auto-resolve feature may be added to move an incident to `resolved` state when the alert group has a resolved status.

 ## Planned features
 - Provide incident template configuration through a separate file